 Early in John's gospel we read of the Baptist's testimony concerning Jesus.
 He has finally come to understand who Jesus is, although, some time later in prison, he starts to wonder if he was right.
 The visible coming of the Spirit on Jesus confirmed to the Baptist that Jesus was the messiah - the "chosen one", the coming one, the Christ.
 Yet, the Baptist's testimony not only identifies Jesus as the messiah, it also identifies his particular messianic role.
 He does this in the description, "the lamb of God who takes away the sin of the world."

 There is little doubt that this "lamb" is a sacrificial lamb.
 The messiah will serve as a sacrificial lamb provided by God.
 The messiah, as God's sacrificial lamb, will take away sin; he will remove it by vicariously bearing it himself.
 The text is not quite clear as to whether the messiah takes sin up and carries it, or carries it off.
 The theologian J. Jeremias said the verb "takes away" can mean "take up and carry" or "carry off."
 He says "in both cases it is a matter of setting aside the guilt of others.
 In the former, however, the means of doing this is by a substitutionary bearing of a penalty; in the latter, sin is removed by means of expiation."
 Either way, the Baptist has exposed the meaning of the cross.
 Jesus dies as a sacrifice for sin, thus enabling the sinner to stand approved in the sight of God.
 Finally, note whom the messiah dies for.
 It is not just Israel, but rather the "world."

 We are set free from the guilt of sin, yesterday, today and tomorrow - such is God's good news for us.

-How would you explain the image of Jesus as "the lamb of God" to a child?
+How would you explain to young people the image of Jesus as "the lamb of God"?